 Where the above chemicals or compounds are not readily available from Hardware/Grocery Stores or the local Pharmacy, check the 'Yellow Pages' for a chemical supply company.

-Another method is to take a six inch long piece of 1" copper pipe and stuff 4" pieces of good quality lawn soaker hose into both ends (don't use the clear type of hose).
-Placed in the fire you'll have an abundance of coloured flames.
+Another method is to take a six-inch-long piece of 1" copper pipe and stuff 4" pieces of good quality lawn soaker hose into both ends (don't use the clear type of hose).
+Placed in the fire you'll have an abundance of colored flames.
 Using 2 or 3 of these can create a super effect.

 A third option is to pre-make "shots" that can be flipped into the fire.
-A "shot" is made by creating a tightly rolled ball of paper, dipped in wood glue and the roll in a tray of the chosen chemical.
+A "shot" is made by creating a tightly rolled ball of paper, dipped in wood glue, and then roll in a tray of the chosen chemical.
 The chemical will coat the outside of the ball and react when thrown into the fire.
-Store these "shots" in an egg carton until needed - one "shot" per egg carton section !
+Store these "shots" in an egg carton until needed - one "shot" per egg carton section!

 Here's another 'sparkling thought' from the pages of The Leader.
 You need enough sugar to give everyone a small handful.
 After closing the campfire, have everyone walk past the fire embers and toss their sugar onto the fire.
 You can compare the flashing sparks and quick flares to happy thoughts, or simply enjoy these thoughts in silence.

-When you have a particularly large group of participants at a campfire, instead on one central fire why not consider having three or four fires in the circle ?
-In addition to giving a greater illusion of warmth to participants, a 'stage' is naturally formed between the fires for the campfire leader and any groups doing skits, etc..
+When you have a particularly large group of participants at a campfire, instead of on one central fire why not consider having three or four fires in the circle?
+In addition to giving a greater illusion of warmth to participants, a 'stage' is naturally formed between the fires for the campfire leader and any groups doing skits, etc.